rtCamp/snapwp-helper/docs/hooks.md

 `rest_api_init`

-Runs when initializing the REST API.
+Fires when preparing to serve a REST API request.

 ```php
 do_action( 'rest_api_init' );